cmse822/project-2-pi-by-mpi-team1/report/writeup.md

   Rank: 3.
 Size: 4
 </blockquote>

-- **Explain:** \
+*Explaination:*
-  After completing MPI initialization, each process has its own rank for identification.
-Although each process runs the print instruction once again, their operations are no longer independent of each other; they can cooperate in parallel computation.
+  Once we initialize MPI, each processor has its own rank for identification(i.e. task ID).
+Although each processor executes the print code once again, their operations are no longer independent of each other, instead, they can communicate with each other and cooperate in parallel computation.

-### After the 'finalize'
+<u>**After 'MPI_Finalize()'**</u>

-- **Output:**
+*Output:*
 <blockquote>
   After the 'finalize': Hello, World!  <br>
   After the 'finalize': Hello, World!  <br>